gta-chaos-mod/Trilogy-ASI-Script/README.md

 ## Is there a list of all effects?
 Of course!
 Here's a [spreadsheet](http://bit.ly/gta-sa-chaos-mod) that has all of them!

+## I can't load any of my saves ingame!
+Since this mod was built with speedrunners in mind, the `Load Save` option was disabled from both the main menu and the pause menu.

+The only way to load the last autosave right now is to restart the game.

+This will be addressed in a config file further down the line.

+## Where are the autosaves being saved to?
+Inside a sub-directory called `chaos_mod` in your corresponding GTA User Files folder.

 ## My game's crashing!
 Great!
 Create an issue with the `.log` and `.dmp` files from the `CrashDumps` folder.
 (Best to archive them into a `.zip` file or similar)